Rayan84/flowers-scraper/README.md

 * LinkedIn:[@rayan rassam](https://www.linkedin.com/in/rayan-rassam-18a0a426/)

 ## Credits
-This project was built as per Main Technical Curriculum - Ruby section requirement, by Microverse
+This project was built as per Microverse Main Technical Curriculum - Ruby section, Capstone Project requirement

 ## Contribution
 Contributions, feedback and feature requests are welcome!